We found 4 orthopedic surgeons near Florence, SC who accept Medicaid.

-Dr. Rakesh Chokshi's specialties are spine surgery and orthopedics/orthopedic surgery.
-He has a 3.0 out of 5 star average patient rating.
-Dr. Chokshi honors Medicaid and Medicare insurance.
-He attended medical school at Medical University of South Carolina College of Medicine.
-For his professional training, Dr. Chokshi completed a residency program at Ochsner Medical Center.
+Dr. Rakesh Chokshi is a Florence, SC physician who specializes in spine surgery and orthopedics/orthopedic surgery.
+Dr. Chokshi has a 3.0 out of 5 star average patient rating.
+He takes Medicaid and Medicare insurance.
+After attending Medical University of South Carolina College of Medicine for medical school, he completed his residency training at Ochsner Medical Center.

 Clinical interests: Arthroscopic Surgery, Joint Replacement, Sports Medicine, Trauma/Fractures, Orthopedic Trauma